Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 and a score of A:B = (1+4+6):(2+2+0) = 11:4 where (2+2+0) means that player B gets from the 3 opened chains in that order 2, 2, and 0 boxes.
 Because B can only open the 2nd linear chain with B5, player A can stay in control with A10 with a cost of only 2 and get the loop for free.

 After B opens the longer chain with B1 below and this chain is completed, whoever gets the last square(s) has to open a chain.
-According to our Rule 2 player B opens the loop next with B8 to make taking/keeping control expensive.
-This strategy works because taking/keeping control in the loop does not make sense for player A because it costs 4 and gains only 3 boxes in the last chain.
+According to our Rule 2 player B opens the loop next with B8 to make taking/keeping control costly.
+This strategy works because taking/keeping control in the loop does not make sense for player A since it costs 4 boxes but only wins 3 boxes in the last chain.

 +---+---+---+---+A14+ | B1 A13 B8 | | +A2-+A12+---+A9-+B15+ | | A11 A10 | | +A3-+---+---+---+B16+ | A4 A5 B7 | | +---+---+---+A6-+B17+